ecmwf/pdbufr/docs/guide/readers/temp.rst

     Extract :ref:`temp-like data <temp-like-data>` from BUFR using pre-defined :ref:`parameters <temp-params>`.

-    :param path: path to the BUFR file or a :ref:`message_list_object`
+    :param path: path to the BUFR file or a :ref:`message-list-object`
-    :type path: str, bytes, os.PathLike or a :ref:`message_list_object`
+    :type path: str, bytes, os.PathLike or a :ref:`message-list-object`
     :param columns: specify the pre-defined :ref:`parameters <temp-params>` to extract.
 The possible values are as follows:

-        - "default" or empty list: extract the parameters as in "station" followed by all the :ref:`upper level parameters <temp-default-obs-params>`.
+        - "default" or empty list: extract the parameters as in "station" followed by all the :ref:`upper level parameters <temp-upper-params>`.
 See ``geopotential`` for details on extracting the geopotential parameters.
         - "location": extract only the "lat" and "lon" parameters (see :ref:`station parameters <temp-station-params>` for details)
         - "geometry": extract only the "lat", "lon" and "elevation" parameters (see :ref:`station parameters <temp-station-params>` for details)
         - "station": extract only the "sid", "time", "lat", "lon" and "elevation" parameters (see :ref:`station parameters <temp-station-params>` for details)